L4COUR/PlantWateringSystem/README.md

 ## Offline Circuit for automatic plantwatering system

-the benefit of creating a circuit offline is that we dont need to use the Wemos D1 board, but can instead use an old school Arduino Uno which has a higher pinout voltage enabling us to control the 5 volt relay without using step-up converters.
+The benefit of creating a circuit offline is that we don't need to use the Wemos D1 board, but can instead use an old school Arduino Uno, which has a higher pinout voltage enabling us to control the 5 volt relay without using any step-up converters.

 ![](https://images.prismic.io/circuito/e57c56f68189f03145726786306d6a8ca7168571_arduino-uno-pinout-digital-pins-pwm-1.png?auto=compress,format)